 High Performance = (ability + motivation + opportunity) culture

-For the best chance of success in controlling performance, organisations must plan for and manage all of these influences.
+For the best chance of success in controlling performance, organisations must plan for and manage all influences:

 ABILITY